hybridcattt/hybridcattt.com/_posts/2021-10-19-debugging-on-latest-ios-with-older-xcode.md

 Chances are, you will need Xcode 13 anyway - for other projects or just for playing around with - so this is a great option.

+Once you have Xcode 13:
+- launch it
-Once you have Xcode 13, launch it, install command line tools when prompted, and run any project on your iOS 15 device at least once.
+- install command line tools when prompted
+- run any project on your iOS 15 device at least once using Xcode 13.
+This will install device support files on your machine.
+You can find them in `~/Library/Developer/Xcode/iOS DeviceSupport`.

 Voila, you can now use your device in Xcode 12.5 for running, debuging, etc as normal 🙌

 To install Xcode 13 in parallel with Xcode 12, I can think of a few options: